Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Methodology

 \section{Methodology}

+Let $X = (x^1, x^2, \ldots, x^T) \in \mathbb{R}^{T \times D}$ represent a time-series of $T$ observations, each being $D$-dimensional, i.e. emitted by $D$ sensors.
+Time-series forecasting concerns predicting future values based on past observations.
+Given a look-back window of length $l$ ending at time $t$, denoted as $X^{t,l} = (x^{t-l+1}, \ldots, x^{t-1}, x^t)$, the goal is to forecast the next $h$ steps of the time-series.
+This is achieved by learning the function $f_\theta(X^{t,l}) = Y^{t,h}=(y^{t+1}, \ldots, y^{t+h})$, where $\theta$ represents the parameters of the forecasting model.
+We refer to each pair of look-back and forecast windows as a sample.
+Since we focus on long-term forecasting, the forecast window is assumed to be long, usually several days to a few months.

-We model the input and output time-series as a graph.
-Each sensor channel $i$ is represented as a node $v_i$ that might have relationships with other channels, represented as directed and weighted edges $e_{ij}$ connecting these nodes.
-These connections are assumed to be static, i.e., the graph structure $G = (V, E)$ does not change over time.
-The node features are initially the historical values of the corresponding channels $x_i = \{x_i^1, x_i^2, \ldots, x_i^T\}$, and ultimately the forecast values $\hat{y}_i = \{\hat{y}_i^{T+1}, \hat{y}_i^{T+2}, \ldots, \hat{y}_i^{T+H}\}$.
+We model the input and output time-series as a graph $G = (V, E)$.
+Each sensor $i$ is represented as a node $v_i$ that might have dependencies with other sensors.
+These dependencies are modeled using directed, weighted edges connecting the respective nodes.
+These connections are assumed to be static, i.e., the graph structure does not change over time.